aspitz1/ideabox1/README.md

 # ideabox1
-This is a CRUD toy.
+This is a web toy.
 It is built on a hand-rolled React application.